key-to-code/metadata/README.md

 # metadata

 ## This is a repository used for metadata content storing.
-This will only ever be changed by @kuiperonit.
+This will only ever be changed by kuiperonit.